Travel Guide to Pollensa in Majorca

 Pollensa ( Pollenca ) is a stylish resort, just one hour and a half from the capital Palma.

-The Port of Pollensa is located on the northern tip of the Balearic Island of Mallorca, situated around a large horseshoe shape bay, sheltered by the blue waters and stunning Tramuntana Mountains.
+Located on the northern tip of the Balearic Island of Mallorca, around a large horseshoe shape bay, it is sheltered by blue waters and the stunning Tramuntana Mountains.

 5 interesting facts about Pollensa